| | |

 the application.
 On a positive note, Lee Sang Seon said that the standards have

 relaxed a little over the years.
+Asked about

 the differences between Japanese swords and Korean swords, Sword Master Lee said that Japanese swords were made for killing